-The day after Mark Zuckerberg launched Libra (it was June 19) I wrote on this site that the creation of this "coin" it seemed to me an alarming sign and megalomaniac of expansion.
+The day after the launch of Libra by Mark Zuckerberg (it was June 19th) I wrote on this site that the creation of this "coin" it seemed to me an alarming sign and megalomaniac of expansion.

 After amassing billions of users (with related data) and tens of billions of dollars in annual profits, the Menlo Park company announced it was making its own currency.

-The very detailed plan was supported by some of the most important companies in the world, set up in an ad hoc association.
+The very detailed plan was supported by some of the most important companies in the world, which formed an ad hoc association.

 This was Facebook's vision for an international currency, and it seemed unstoppable.